DiseaseTranscriptomicsLab/Power-calculations-genetics/README.md

 ## Installation

-Run the [environment.yaml](envm/environment.yaml) file to create conda environment and install required packages.
+Use the [environment.yaml](envm/environment.yaml) file to create conda environment and install required packages.
 The `-p` flag should point to the miniconda installation path.
 For instance, to create `power_calc_genetics` environment using miniconda installed in `/miniconda` directory run the following command:

 ```
 conda env create -p /miniconda/envs/power_calc_genetics --file envm/environment.yaml